Faster Tour Search: Designing for Learnability

 How might we cut travel agent's training time in half?

-Agents at Norwegian Cruise Lines needed to evaluate tours across pricing, availability, and constraints—but:
+Agents had to evaluate tours across pricing, availability, and constraints—but the system worked against them.

 Stakeholders voted on most important goals and functionality in the workshop